Click here to download our Tunnel Hill brochure!

 The house served as a hospital during the battle of Chickamauga.
-It was here that Confederate General John Hood was sent to recuperate after the amputation of his leg, which accompanied him along his journey (so it could be buried with him in case he died).
-The leg is buried near the house.
+It was here that Confederate General John Bell Hood was sent to recuperate after the amputation of his leg, which accompanied him along his journey (so it could be buried with him in case he died).
+The leg is rumored to be buried near the house.
 The house also served as headquarters to William Sherman during the Battle of Dalton and it has been said that Sherman planned the Atlanta Campaign here.

 The Austin family cemetery is located on a hill across from the house.
 Rebecca, mother of Clisby, has the only remaining headstone.
 It is believed that as many as 17 family members are buried there.